 Most trips can slip a season.
 This one can't.
 The moon doesn't reschedule, so every eclipse chaser, astronomy club, and tour operator on earth is working toward the same fixed date over the same narrow strip of land.

 That's why eclipse trips sell out twelve to eighteen months ahead.
 This one did exactly that, with a full year still on the clock.
 The people who waited for 2027 to feel "closer" are reading this page.
+Here is the twist: they just got the rarest thing in eclipse travel, a second chance.

 August 2, 2027.
 Set by the solar system, not by a sales calendar.